TheMaverickProgrammer/C-Python-like-Decorators/README.md

 ```

 # Writing Python's @classmethod
-In python, we have a similar decorator to properly decorate member functions: @classmethod.
-This decorator specifically tells the interpreter to pass self into the decorator chain, if used, so that the member function can be called correctly- specifically in the event of inherited member functions.
+In python, we have a similar decorator to properly decorate member functions: `@classmethod`.
+This decorator specifically tells the interpreter to pass `self` into the decorator chain, if used, so that the member function can be called correctly- specifically in the event of inherited member functions.
 [Further reading on stackoverflow](https://stackoverflow.com/questions/3782040/python-decorators-that-are-part-of-a-base-class-cannot-be-used-to-decorate-membe)

 We needed to pass the instance of the object into the decorator chain and with a quick re-write we can make this class visitor decorate function universal.